-Finalist, Community Impact Award 2014
+Finalist category: Community Impact Award 2014

 De Montfort University’s (DMU) flagship community engagement programme DMU Square Mile is helping connect people with new technology, in areas that need it the most.
 The project, called IT4Free, allows local residents to benefit from all of DMU’s technology resources, academic knowledge and partnerships.
 This project targets an area of Leicester where data shows that less than 40% of the 8,500 residents have access to a home computer.